spenserblack/markov/README.md

 ## Use in your Go project

 *This project uses `math/rand`.
 You may want to use `math/rand.Seed` to get more random results.*

-*If you don't know until runtime if a random sentence or random word should be generated, the `github.com/spenserblack/markov/pkg/generator.Generator` interface can be used.*

 ### Generate random sentence